 Other zero trust components include:

-Protect all data with simplified compliance and user access review processes
+Protect data with simplified compliance and access review processes